Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is ankle bursitis treated?

-- Surgery: You may need surgery to remove your bursa or part of your ankle bone.
+- Surgery may be needed to remove your bursa or part of your ankle bone.
 Surgery is only done when other treatments do not work.

-- Shoe inserts: Healthcare providers may give you shoe inserts with a cutout around the tender area.
+- Wear shoe inserts as directed.
+Healthcare providers may give you shoe inserts with a cutout around the tender area.
 You may need to wear shoes with a reinforced heel counter (back of the shoe).
 This will give better heel control.
 You may need other shoe inserts, such as wedges, to raise your heel so it does not press against the back of the shoe.

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice on your ankle.
+Ice helps decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your ankle for 15 to 20 minutes, 3 to 4 times each day, as directed.
+Cover the bag with a towel before you place it on your ankle.
+Apply ice for 15 to 20 minutes, 3 to 4 times each day, or as directed.

-- Heat: Heat helps decrease pain and stiffness.
-Apply heat on your ankle for 15 to 20 minutes, 3 to 4 times each day, as directed.
+- Apply heat on your ankle.
+Heat helps decrease pain and stiffness.
+Apply heat for 15 to 20 minutes, 3 to 4 times each day, or as directed.

-- Stretch, warm up, and cool down: Always stretch and do warmup and cool-down exercises before and after you exercise.
+- Always stretch and do warmup and cool-down exercises before and after you exercise.
 This will help loosen your muscles and decrease stress on your ankle.
 Rest between workouts.